t: 0116 241 8331 e: email@example.com

 A 2-day course.

-Suicide is a terrible phenomenon with thousands of people taking their own lives in the UK and worldwide, every year, and we don't respond to it especially well: around 50% of people who end their own lives have seen their doctors in the previous week and about 90% in the previous year.
-To intervene better, we need to be able to spot those who are at risk, to manage the risk (do our best to ensure it doesn't happen), and intervene to help people build a worthwhile life long-term.
+Thousands of people take their own lives every year, and we don't respond to it especially well: around 90% of people who end their own lives have seen their doctors in the previous year.
+We need to be able to spot those who are at risk, to manage the risk, and intervene to help people build a worthwhile life long-term.

 This 2-day course focuses on the first two of those three factors, and is based on APT's acclaimed DICES programme for risk assessment and management.
-It focuses purely on the risk of suicide, covering
+It focuses purely on the risk of suicide, and does so in a client-focused way, designed to help the client from the very first moment of contact.
+It covers:

 1. Risk Assessment